-Like other colleges and universities throughout the United States, Saint Xavier is concerned about the use and abuse of alcohol and other drugs by our students.
-Consistent with our mission of enhancing lifelong learning, fostering personal growth and developing leadership qualities, we believe it is our duty to foster a campus environment that is free of alcohol abuse and illegal drug use.
+Like other colleges and universities throughout the United States, Saint Xavier is concerned about the use and abuse of alcohol and other drugs by its students.
+Consistent with the University's mission of enhancing lifelong learning, fostering personal growth and developing

-We recognize that achieving this goal will require the commitment and collaboration of many constituencies, both on the campus and in the community.
-We are asking parents/guardians to help us address the abuse of alcohol and other drugs by college students.
+Achieving this goal will require the commitment and collaboration of many constituencies, both on the campus and in the community.
+Parents/guardians can help to address the abuse of alcohol and other drugs by college students.

 The Family Educational Rights and Privacy Act (FERPA) permits colleges and universities to inform parents/ guardians of students under 21 years of age when their student has been found in violation of University alcohol and drug policies.
-In line with the law, the Parental Notification Policy will enable SXU to partner with parents/guardians to assist students in making healthy and responsible decisions regarding drug and alcohol use and deterring irresponsible drinking and all drug use.
+In line with the law, the Parental Notification Policy will enable SXU to partner with parents/ guardians to assist students in making healthy and responsible decisions regarding drug and alcohol use and deterring irresponsible drinking and all drug use.